 To Prepare The Butternut Squash

-- Preheat oven to 200°C/400°F. Cut both ends, peel it and cut in half lengthways.
+- Preheat oven to 200°C/400°F. Cut both ends, peel and cut in half lengthways.
 Cut into roughly equal-sized chunks.
-Place on a large baking tray, drizzle generously with oil salt and pepper, toss and place in the oven for 35 min until soft through and getting brown on the edges.
+Place on a large baking tray, drizzle generously with oil salt, pepper, toss and place in the oven for 35 min until soft through and getting brown on the edges.

 - In the meantime, start cooking the curry by adding coconut or olive oil to a large pan placed on medium heat.
 Add finely chopped shallots.
 Stir and fry for a few minutes then add crushed garlic and grated ginger.
 Cook for 1 minute or so.

-- Add all the spices - curry powder, garam masala, cumin, cumin seeds, turmeric, curry powder, curry leaves, cinnamon stick piece and chilli powder.
+- Add all the spices - curry powder, garam masala, cumin, cumin seeds, turmeric, curry powder, curry leaves, cinnamon stick piece, and chili powder.
 Cook for 30 seconds until fragrant, add a little more oil or vegetable stock if necessary.
 It should not start to smoke.

-- Add the cooked chickpeas and cook for a further 5-10 minutes, it should have reduced and thickened by now getting a creamy and orange in colour.
+- Add the cooked chickpeas and cook for a further 5-10 minutes, it should have reduced and thickened by now getting creamy and orange in color.

 - Season with salt and pepper to taste.
-If you like it slightly spicier, add some extra chilli powder or flakes.
+If you like it slightly spicier, add some extra chili powder or flakes.

 - Add the roasted butternut squash, stir and serve!
 Leave some to add at the end.

-- Top with some chopped fresh coriander and/or a dollop of yoghurt and serve with basmati rice and your favourite/desired sides.
+- Top with some chopped fresh coriander and/or a dollop of yogurt and serve with basmati rice and your favorite/desired sides.